brandonbate/My-Git-Tutorial/README.md

 Programmers need this same functionality.
 But with programming, rather than simply editting one file, we edit multiple files.
 Because of that, it can be difficult to orchestrate all the "undos" we performed on our various files.
 Version control systems help us manage this.
-Git is a version control system.

 Git runs on your local machine to keep a record of the various edits you make to your files in a project.
 In a word processor, this record of changes is made for you automatically.
 When programming, we have to manually specify "snapshots" of our files that